First Omicron cases detected: 2 Karnataka samples show strain

 The World Health Organisation (WHO) has assessed global risk from the newly discovered variant as âvery highâ.

-Kaunain Sheriff M is an award-winning investigative journalist and the National Health Editor at The Indian Express.
-He is the author of Johnson & Johnson Files: The Indian Secrets of a Global Giant, an investigation into one of the worldâs most powerful pharmaceutical companies.
+He is the author of Johnson & Johnson Files: The Indian Secrets of a Global Giant, a definitive investigation into the accountability of one of the worldâs most powerful pharmaceutical corporations.